How to Become a Lawyer in Canada

 The Canadian Law Societies are as follows:

 You must provide your educational transcripts, work experience, and references for approval.
 Certain Law Societies may require you to complete articles before you are allowed to practice.
-However, if you have previously practiced as a lawyer in a different jurisdiction, you can apply for an exemption.
+However, you can apply for an exemption if you have previously practiced as a lawyer in a different jurisdiction.
 Once your application has been approved, you can work legally as a lawyer in Canada.

 How To Study Law In Canada

 In Canada, you cannot move on to obtaining a law degree directly out of high school.
-It is best advised to complete an undergraduate degree (or post-secondary studies).
+Completing an undergraduate degree (or post-secondary studies) is best for you.
 Foreign nationals who want to study in Canada must ensure their qualification is equivalent to the Canadian standard.
 The following degrees are excellent preparation before tackling a law degree:

 • Bachelor of Arts (BA)